cosmify-dev/docs/README.md

 # Cosmify Documentation

 Welcome to the **Cosmify Documentation** repository.
-This project serves as the official documentation hub for Cosmify, providing detailed guides, API references, and Changelogs.

 ## Overview

 Cosmify is a powerful self-hosted platform designed to streamline the deployment and management of applications.
-It simplifies the DevOps workflow by offering an intuitive interface for deploying web applications, databases, and other services efficiently.

 This repository contains the source code for the Cosmify documentation, which helps users navigate the platform's features and capabilities.